Elderly people eating and not wondering "Can you lose your sense of smell"

 How can you lose your sense of smell?

 It is possible to lose your sense of smell as you age.
 About 25 percent of men and 11 percent of women between the ages of 60 and 69 have a smelling disorder.
-Also, some medications, like blood pressure medicine, can affect your sense of smell.
+Some medications, such as blood pressure medicine, can also affect your sense of smell.
 Cancer treatments may also affect it.

 How can you lose your sense of taste?